Exploring Neural Network Surrogates for High-Order Mesh-Free Interpolants: Data and Code Availability

 \section{Data and Code Availability}

 The data supporting the findings of this study will be submitted along with the manuscript.
 The GPU code used to train the neural network surrogate for the high-order kernel in mesh-free methods is available at \url{https://github.com/ML4MeshFree/train-hok.git}.
 The GPU code used to train neural networks to solve linear systems is available at \url{https://github.com/ML4MeshFree/train-ls.git}.
-The code used to surrogate the linear system with neural networks is available at \url{https://github.com/ML4MeshFree/infer-hok.git}, and the code used to surrogate the high-order kernel with neural networks is available at \url{https://github.com/ML4MeshFree/infer-ls.git}.
+The code used to surrogate the high-order kernel with neural networks is available at \url{https://github.com/ML4MeshFree/infer-hok.git}, and the code used to surrogate the linear system with neural networks is available at \url{https://github.com/ML4MeshFree/infer-ls.git}.